lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Application data is protected using the agreed application algorithms (AEAD, hash) in the selected cipher suite (see {{cs}}) and the application can make use of the established connection identifiers C_I and C_R (see {{corr}}).
 EDHOC may be used with the media type application/edhoc defined in {{iana}}.

 The Initiator can derive symmetric application keys after creating EDHOC message_3, see {{exporter}}.
-Application protected data can therefore be sent in parallel or toghether with EDHOC message_3.
+Application protected data can therefore be sent in parallel or together with EDHOC message_3.

 ~~~~~~~~~~~
 Initiator                                                   Responder